Clarksj4/FibonacciHeap/README.md

         ...
     }

+The insert method returns a HeapNode which contains the item being stored as well as its priority.
+A reference to the inserted node is necessary should you want to decrease the priority of the node at a later stage

 ### Find Min

 The purpose of a priority queue is to always be able to access the item with the smallest priority.
 This is done by calling the heap's Minimum property